HeavensRegent/nb-w5-homework/README.md

 # 05 Third-Party APIs: Work Day Scheduler

+## Intro
+This is a single day work day scheduler.
+You can add items to different time periods, you can save those items.
+On refresh saved items are still there.
+View this awesome thing yourself [here]()

 ## Your Task

 Create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
 This app will run in the browser and feature dynamically updated HTML and CSS powered by jQuery.